bsuth/lua-stdlib/README.md

 - [`table.unpack(t, i = 1, j = #t)`](#tableunpackt-i--1-j--t)
 - [`table.values(t)`](#tablevaluest)

-#### `table.collect(t, iterator)`
+#### `table.collect(...)`

-Iterates a table, `t`, using the provided iterator and places the iteration results into a table.
+Iterates using the provided [generic for](https://www.lua.org/pil/7.2.html) vararg expressions and places the iteration results into a table.
 If the iteration returns two values, the first will be used as a key and the second as the value.
 Otherwise the iteration return will simply be inserted into the array portion of the resulting table.

 ```lua
 local kpairs = require('stdlib').kpairs